signal-weave/rhizome/README.md

 The first field in the protocol is the version number which dictates the decoding method to generate a `Rhizome.Object`.

-Objects can be constructed from a byte array using `DecodeFrame()` and can be encoded back to a byte array using `Object.EncodeResponse()`.
+Objects can be constructed from a byte array using `DecodeFrame()`.
+Using `Object.EncodeResponse()` a `rhizome.Object` will send back an ack code with a uid value to the sender's address.

 Rhizome message objects look like the following: